GenerationSoftware/pt-v5-tpda-liquidator/README.md

 The TpdaLiquidationPair is designed to periodically liquidate accrued yield on PoolTogether V5 vaults.
 The Target Period Dutch Auction adjusts the price so that an auction occurs every X seconds.

+## Deployments

+For the latest deployment check the [PoolTogether Deployments](https://dev.pooltogether.com/protocol/deployments/)

 ## Motivation

 In PoolTogether V5, Vaults must contribute to each draw in order to be eligible to win prizes.
 We needed a pricing algorithm that tries to ensure that vault yield is liquidated every X number of seconds.